triggerfsio/packages/README.md

 &nbsp;

 # Preface
-This repository is made of three branches:
+This repository is made of 4 branches:
 * cli (triggerfs-cli)
 * client (triggerfs-client)
 * worker (triggerfs-worker)